cueltschey/cueltschey/README.md

 * Working on a cross platform language learning app called Amlang 🌍
 * Looking to collaborate 🤝
 * Learning Operating systems, Machine Learning, and Low Level Programming 🌱

+### Projects I'm working on 💪
+> Amharic language learning app Amlang:
+>
+> While I was learning amharic (the national language of ethiopia) I was shocked by the lack of recources
+> and I generally didn't like the feel of language learning apps.
+> * I

 <details open>
   <summary>Languages and tools I'm familiar with 🛠️</summary>
  <img src="https://github.com/cueltschey/cueltschey/assets/68715119/210578cc-8185-4e98-959f-b76ee47a34c9" width="50" height="50">